Ivyzie/Ivyzie/README.md

 - 👋 Hi, I’m @Ivyzie
-- 👀 I’m interested in learning how to program!
+- 👀 I’m interested in learning how to program and develop!
-- 🌱 I’m currently learning C programming.
+- 🌱 I’m currently learning React with NextJS.
+I am also taking a cybersecurity course by Google on Coursera.
-- 💞️ I’m looking to collaborate on idk lol
+- 💞️ I’m looking to collaborate on simple projects.
-- 📫 How to reach me = ivancjz@hotmail.com
+- 📫 How to reach me = ivanchanjz@gmail.com

 <!---
 Ivyzie/Ivyzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.